-- I. Colorectal cancer focused molecular profiling panels (0111U, 81445, 81457) in solid tumors are considered medically necessary when: - A. The member/enrollee has suspected or proven metastatic colorectal cancer, AND - B. The panel contains, at a minimum, the following genes: KRAS, NRAS, BRAF. - II.
-Colorectal cancer-focused molecular profiling panels (0111U, 81445, 81457) are considered investigational for all other indications.
+- I. Colorectal cancer focused molecular profiling panels (0111U, 81445) in solid tumors are considered medically necessary when: - A. The member/enrollee has suspected or proven metastatic colorectal cancer, AND - B. The member/enrollee is seeking further cancer treatment (e.g., therapeutic chemotherapy), AND - C. The panel contains at a minimum the following genes: KRAS, NRAS, BRAF, AND. - D. One of the following: - 1.
+The member/enrollee has not had previous somatic testing via a multigene cancer panel for the same primary diagnosis of colorectal cancer, OR - 2.
+The member/enrollee HAS had previous somatic testing via a multigene cancer panel for a primary colorectal cancer diagnosis, and has a new primary colorectal cancer diagnosis for which this testing is being ordered. - II.
+Colorectal cancer-focused molecular profiling panels (0111U, 81445) are considered investigational for all other indications.